nathpaiva/nathpaiva.github.io/_posts/2023-09-07-answering-an-interview-question-01.md

 ### What the `Promise` does for us?

 [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) is an object that gives us methods which we can call whether an `async` action finishes successfully or not.
-Therefore if we have to execute something that takes a while to complete and after completion, we have to run the next action, we have to use `Promise`.
+We have to use `Promise` if we have to execute something that takes a while to complete and after completion we have to run the next action.
 With the `.resolve()` and `.reject()` methods our code will understand exactly when the execution has finished.
-So let's take a look at how it works with our songs.
+So, let's take a look at how it works with our songs.

 Previously our code was playing all songs at the same time, so we need to control it.
 The first thing to do is declare our `autoPlaylist` function as `async`.
 With this declaration, we are able to wait for an async function to finish to call the next action.